-Among a total of 475 tumors ERBB2 overexpression by IHC was found in 60 tumors.
-By FISH, 51 of 60 ERBB2-overexpressing tumors (8 tumors with 2+ overexpression and 43 tumors with 3+ overexpression) had gene amplification of ERBB2, most of them appeared as tightly clustered or numerous scattered signals, suggesting amplicons in homogeneously staining regions (HSR) or double minute chromosomes (DM).
-(25) ERBB2 amplification was significantly more frequent in differentiated carcinomas than in undifferentiated carcinomas (p=0.0078).
+Among a total of 475 tumors, ERBB2 overexpression by IHC was found in 60 tumors.
+By FISH, 51 of 60 ERBB2-overexpressing tumors (8 tumors with 2+ overexpression and 43 tumors with 3+ overexpression) had gene amplification of ERBB2; most of them appeared as tightly clustered or numerous scattered signals, suggesting amplicons in homogeneously staining regions (HSR) or double minute chromosomes (DM) (25).
+ERBB2 amplification was significantly more frequent in differentiated carcinomas than in undifferentiated carcinomas (p=0.0078).
 Among the 51 tumors, 23 were advanced gastric cancers.
 No significant correlation was found between the existence or extent of ERBB2 amplification and the location, T stage or N stage of the tumor.
 The amount of amplification-positive cells in each tumor ranged from almost all cancer cells (Fig. 1A), to small distinct clusters (Fig. 1B, arrow), or confluent tubules (Fig. 1C&D), which accounted for less than 10% of the total cancer cells.
 Otherwise, the amplified and non-amplified tumor cells were mosaic admixed (Fig. 1E&F).
-Fractions of the ERBB2-amplified cells in each tumors were shown in Table1.
-Tumors with intratumoral heterogeneity of ERBB2 amplification was found in 21 (41%) of the 51 tumors.
-The numbers of tumors with different fractions of the ERBB2-amplified cells were summarized separately in advanced and early gastric cancers in Figure 2.
+Fractions of the ERBB2-amplified cells and sizes of areas occupied by the amplified cells in each tumor are shown in Table 1.
+Intratumoral heterogeneity of ERBB2 amplification was found in 21 (41%) of the 51 tumors.
+The numbers of tumors with different fractions of ERBB2-amplified cells are summarized separately in advanced and early gastric cancers in Figure 2.

-MLPA analysis of amplification of ERBB2
+MLPA analysis of ERBB2 amplification

-The MLPA analyses was successfully performed on all of the FFPE samples.
+The MLPA analysis was successfully performed on all of the FFPE samples.
 The mean MLPA peak values of the 51 tumors with FISH-proven ERBB2-amplification are shown in Table 1.
-Among the 51 tumors, 'amplification' and 'gain' of ERBB2 by MLPA were found in 32 tumors (63%) and 14 tumors (27%), respectively, and five tumors had peak values of ERBB2 within the normal range (Table 1).
+Among the 51 tumors, amplification and gain of ERBB2 by MLPA were found in 32 tumors (63%) and 14 tumors (27%), respectively, and five tumors had peak values of ERBB2 within the normal range (Table 1).
 MLPA could detect small ERBB2-amplified areas (fraction of approximately 35%), such as in case 47 (Figs. 3A, B and D).
-Cases with smaller fraction of the ERBB2-amplified cells as less than 10% in case 13 could be identified as amplification, if samples containing at least approximately 30% of ERBB2-amplified cells could be prepared by trimming.
+Cases with less than 10% of ERBB2-amplified cells (for example, case 13) could be identified as amplification if samples containing at least approximately 30% of ERBB2-amplified cells could be prepared by trimming.
 However, in the five tumors with normal MLPA values, ERBB2-amplified cells were confined to minute areas; thus, it was technically difficult to increase the fraction of ERBB2-amplified tumor cells.

 In 20 tumors, MLPA samples could be obtained separately from areas with positive and negative amplification of ERBB2 (Table 1).
 The 20 ERBB2-negative areas of the ERBB2-positive cancers showed neither amplification nor gain of ERBB2.
-The MLPA results of ERBB2 and numbers of tumors with different fractions of the ERBB2-amplified cells were shown separately in advanced and early gastric cancers in Figure 2.
+The MLPA results of ERBB2 and numbers of tumors with different fractions of ERBB2-amplified cells are shown separately in advanced and early gastric cancers in Figure 2.